Anthony Blunt: Trips on behalf of the royal family

 In April 1945, Blunt, who had worked part-time at the Royal Library, was offered and accepted the job of Surveyor of the King's Pictures.
 His predecessor, Kenneth Clark, had resigned earlier that year.
 The Royal Librarian, Owen Morshead, who had become friends with Blunt during the two years he worked in the Royal Collection, recommended him for the job.
-Morshead had been impressed with Blunt's "diligence, his habitual reticence, and his perfect manners."
+Morshead had been impressed with Blunt's "diligence, his habitual reticence, and his perfect manners".
 Blunt often visited Morshead's home in Windsor.
 His student Oliver Millar, who would become his successor as Surveyor, said, "I think Anthony was happier there than many other places."
 Carter writes: "The royal family liked him: he was polite, effective and, above all, discreet."

-In August 1945, during the final days of World War II in Europe, King George VI asked Blunt to accompany Morshead on a trip to Friedrichshof Castle near Frankfurt to retrieve almost 4,000 letters written by Queen Victoria to her daughter, Empress Victoria, the mother of Kaiser Wilhelm II.
-The account of the trip in the Royal Archives states that the letters, as well as other documents, "were exposed to risks owing to unsettled conditions after the war."
+In August 1945, during the final days of the Second World War, King George VI asked Blunt to accompany Morshead on a trip to Friedrichshof Castle near Frankfurt to retrieve almost 4,000 letters written by Queen Victoria to her daughter, Empress Victoria, the mother of Kaiser Wilhelm II.
+The account of the trip in the Royal Archives states that the letters, as well as other documents, "were exposed to risks owing to unsettled conditions after the war".
 According to Morshead, Blunt was needed because he knew German, which would make it easier to identify the desired material.
 There was a signed agreement made at the time, since the royal family did not own the documents.
 The letters rescued by Morshead and Blunt were deposited in the Royal Archives and were returned in 1951.